FinweLtd/orion360-sdk-basic-hello-android/README.md

     }
 ```

-Now we have written all the code that is required for a basic 360 video player.
+Now we have written all Java code that is required for a basic 360 video player.

 ![alt tag](https://cloud.githubusercontent.com/assets/12032146/18172876/f9ef3924-706f-11e6-9829-fc5e418486fe.png)